Skip to main content

 Content Delivery Network (CDN)

-A CDN distributes your static assets across servers worldwide, so visitors download files from a location geographically close to them.
-For European e-commerce stores, this means a customer in Riga gets assets served from a Baltic or Nordic edge server rather than waiting for a response from a data center in Frankfurt or Amsterdam.
+A CDN distributes your static assets across servers worldwide, so visitors download files from the closest geographic location.
+For European e-commerce stores, a customer in Riga gets assets from a Baltic or Nordic edge server rather than waiting for a data center in Frankfurt.
+For Baltic customers specifically, Bunny.net has excellent regional coverage and a straightforward pricing model.
+Cloudflare's free tier works well for most stores.
+Setup typically takes less than an hour and can cut load times by 40-60% for visitors who aren't geographically close to your server.

 Database Optimization

-As your product catalogue and order history grow, database queries become a major bottleneck.
-Key optimizations include:
+As your catalogue and order history grow, database queries become a bottleneck.
+This is where WooCommerce stores tend to degrade fastest at scale.

 Code Minification and Bundling

-Reduce the size of CSS and JavaScript files by removing whitespace, comments, and shortening variable names.
+Reduce CSS and JavaScript file sizes by removing whitespace, comments, and shortening variable names.
 Bundle multiple files into fewer requests.
-Modern tools like Vite, esbuild, or Webpack handle this automatically as part of your build process.
+Modern tools like Vite or esbuild handle this as part of your build process.
+For WordPress/WooCommerce, the Autoptimize plugin does a reasonable job if you're not running a custom build pipeline, though it requires careful configuration to avoid breaking checkout pages.

 Measuring with Core Web Vitals